-Hypoxemia is defined as a condition where arterial oxygen tension or partial pressure of oxygen (PaO2) is below normal (normal value is between 80 and 100 mmHg).
-It can develop as a result of five main mechanisms: ventilation-perfusion mismatch, diffusion impairment, alveolar hypoventilation, right to left shunt and diffusion-perfusion abnormality.
+Hypoxemia is defined as a condition where arterial oxygen tension or partial pressure of oxygen (PaO2) is below the normal value, which is typically between 80 and 100 mmHg.

-An ideal ratio of ventilation to perfusion (also known as V/Q ratio) is approximately one.
-If this ratio is less than one (but not zero), hypoxemia caused by this mechanism can develop.
-Abnormal V/Q ratio in various regions of the lung is the most common cause of hypoxemia in all types of patients.
+An ideal ratio of ventilation to perfusion, which is also known as the V/Q ratio, is approximately one.
+If this ratio is less than one, but not zero, hypoxemia caused by this mechanism can develop.
+An abnormal V/Q ratio in various regions of the lungs is the most common cause of hypoxemia in all types of patients.

 This type of hypoxemia is also common in advanced liver disease due to cirrhosis and hepatic hydrothorax.
 It responds beneficially to oxygen supplementation given either by face mask or nasal prongs.
 If the response to provided oxygen is poor, it suggests the existence of a severe diffusion-perfusion abnormality or a shunt.